 Many of you are not aware of the importance of NoFollow and DoFollow links.
-It is the one of main factors in deciding your search rankings as well as search position in search engines.
-Here, I will try to provide you the information you need to know about the both type of link attributes.
+It is one of the main factors in deciding your search rankings as well as search position in search engines.
+Here, I will try to provide you the information you need to know about both types of link attributes.

-Dofollow is completely opposite of Nofollow.
-To make a link Dofollow, you don’t have to use particular Dofollow attribute in the links.
-Search engine bots will crawl through the Dofollow links and PageRank juice will be shared by your site (that is what Google wants!)
+Dofollow is a complete opposite of Nofollow.
+There is no need to use any attribute for Dofollow.
+All Links are dofollow by default.
+Search engine bots will crawl through the Dofollow links and PageRank juice will be shared by your site (that is what Google wants!).

 Example of Nofollow link: